 He was a major supplier of ours back then, but he was bought out by Masters, which was subsequently bought out by Mitre 10.

 But they – as well as other businesses across Melbourne – were good to us.

-[Tony] And, for me, going to Uni would have been a waste of time.
+[Tony] Going to Uni would have been a waste of time.